 Information, advice and guidance

-This group of products helps people understand what the Somerset Council offers and how to use those services.
-It includes our websites, online forms, and the information used by Customer Services.
+Helping people understand what the Somerset Council offers and how to use those services.
+Products include: our websites, online forms, and the information used by Customer Services.

 The goals are to:

-Keep all current information, advice and guidance up to date
+Keep information, advice and guidance up to date

 Improve the most important areas of existing content